Bombardier Electrostar

 The Bombardier Electrostar (sold as the ADtranz Electrostar until 2001) is a family of electric multiple-unit (EMU) passenger trains manufactured by Bombardier Transportation (formerly Adtranz) at their Derby Litchurch Lane Works in England between 1999 and 2017.
-It has become the most common new EMU type in the United Kingdom since the privatisation of British Rail with a number of variants.
+It has become the most common EMU type in the United Kingdom since the privatisation of British Rail with a number of variants.
 Electrostar trains are most common on high-volume suburban commuter routes around London; and on mainline services from London south to Surrey and the south coast, east to Essex, and north to Cambridge and Stansted Airport.